 In carrying out its business and operations, the Corporation deals with a number of risks.
 Generally, the Corporation's risks fall into two principal categories: (i) operational risks, including legal, regulatory and strategic risks; and (ii) financial risks.
 These categories are outlined below along with summaries of specific risk factors within each general category.
 In some instances, risks may fall into both categories.
 In such cases the Corporation has classified risks based on the primary category in terms of how they affect it.
 The most significant risks in each category are listed first, based on the Corporation's current assessment of each risk.
-To the extent the Corporation's business or operations are affected by these risks, there could be an adverse effect on the Corporation's financial performance and distributable cash flow available to pay dividends.

 The Corporation continually works to identify and evaluate significant risks and to develop and maintain appropriate strategies to mitigate the impact of potential risks to its business.
 The Corporation's approach to risk management is integrated into its overall approach to decision making (both formal and informal) and also includes formal risk reviews with respect to certain matters.
-The summary provided below describes the main risks known to the Corporation and also identifies some of the steps that the Corporation takes to mitigate these identified risks.